 Ted Plezia - Executive Producer

 Ted has been involved in magic and theatre for over 30 years.
 He, also, has stage managed, designed sets, has written and produced for Long Island Theatre.
-He has also starred in the Long Island premieres of "Greetings" (Mickey) and "Ragtime" (Willy Conklin) as well as world premiere plays such as Cruise to Switzerland.
+He has starred in the Long Island premieres of "Greetings" (Mickey) and "Ragtime" (Willy Conklin) as well as world premiere plays such as Cruise to Switzerland.
 His "Storytime Magic" and "The Magic of Thaddeus" has been featured in LI Parenting and Good Times magazines and he builds many of the illusions you see in his shows.
 He has performing to sell out crowds for the last few years at the Dix Hills Performing Arts Center with his family oriented original magic shows.
 He is a founder of The Parlor of Mystery, Long Island's ONLY ongoing magic show for adults featuring a new shows every month and performs with them regularly.
-With Deborah, they operated "Partners in Crime", our own murder mystery company for private events and restaurants in the tri-state area and still offer this service to fundraising for local organizations.
+With Deborah, they operated "Partners in Crime", their own murder mystery company for private events and restaurants in the tri-state area and still offer this service to fundraising for local organizations.
 For info about specialty shows and parties of all kind visit www.MagicofThaddeus.com

 Mary Ann Cafiero - Resident Director of Music